-In this section we consider a network with a fixed total bandwidth of W Hz, and where each link has a rate requirement of R bits/sec and an outage constraint $\epsilon$ .
-Assuming the network operates as described in the previous section, the goal is to determine the number of sub-bands N for which the maximum density of transmissions can be supported.
+In this section we consider a network with a fixed total bandwidth of W Hz, and where each link has a rate requirement of R bits/sec and an outage constraint ε .
+Assuming the network operates as described in the previous section, the goal is to determine the optimum number of sub-bands N into which the system bandwidth of W Hz should be divided while meeting these criteria.
+By optimum, we mean the choice of N that maximizes the intensity of allowable transmissions $\lambda(\epsilon, N)$.
+As we will see, due to our constraint that the data rate on each link is the same regardless of λ and N, this also corresponds to maximizing transmission capacity.